 The window switches are placed perfectly on the driver's door armrest, so when the left forearm lies flat, they the switches are right at the fingertips.
 Wipers and lights follow Toyota's familiar pattern, with the light switch on the left, turn-signal stalk and wipers on the right.
 The moonroof switch is overhead, with garage-door buttons in the rearview mirror.
 Everything is positioned just as we like it.

 The primary temperature, air flow and fan adjustment controls are huge, located below the screen.
 They operate with a firm, steady action, and they're nearly impossible to miss when the driver reaches a hand from the steering wheel.
-A six-CD changer is standard in the Avalon, and for 2011 so are Bluetooth wireless connectivity and XM satellite radio hardware.
+A six-CD changer is standard in the Avalon, along with Bluetooth wireless connectivity and XM satellite radio hardware.
 The upgrade JBL audio package delivers 660 watts of output.
 It sounds fantastic, though we could certainly live with the standard stereo.

-The information screen itself is bigger than before for 2011, and the optional navigation system has an updated database.
-Hard buttons are used for audio functions to the left of screen, and more buttons for navigation and information to the right.
+The center stack offers a good combination of mechanical buttons and touch-screen operation.
+Hard buttons on the left of the screen are used for audio functions, and more buttons for navigation and information to the right.
 There are also easy-to-find radial knobs for volume and tuning.
-In all, it's a good combination of mechanical buttons and touch-screen operation.
 The Avalon's interface lets the driver work a complex range of systems with minimal diversion of attention or concentration.
 Other manufacturers could learn a thing or two here.